yoselassie99/baltimore-washingtondc-employmentrate-data/README.md

 ## Business Question
-How does the employment rates of black and white residents in Washington D.C. and Baltimore, MD compare?
+How do the employment rates of black and white residents in Washington D.C. and Baltimore, MD compare?

 ## Data Source
 https://github.com/yoselassie99/baltimore-washingtondc-employmentrate-data/blob/master/Opportunity%20Atlas%20Data.xlsx
 All data was collected from the Opportunity Atlas Database.
 The database collected information on individuals from several neighborhoods across America ranging from income to employment rate.

-## Data Analysis
+## Data Analysis (Excel)

 ![alt text](https://github.com/yoselassie99/baltimore-washingtondc-employmentrate-data/blob/master/Blacks%20vs%20Whites%20Employment%20DC.png)
 - Slightly higher employment rate in whites than blacks.